 For example, if the property is sited on disused mining land that you weren’t aware of, this could result in subsidence or harmful radon gases, which may be both a financial and a health concern.
 It may be that there were previous industrial works at the site, and harmful chemicals remain in the land.
 As well as the obvious health concerns, the cost of cleaning up contaminated land can run with the property title so you need to be sure that you aren’t going to be receiving a huge bill in the near future.
 Conveyancing searches will also show us any historical planning permission on the property itself, and whether it was accepted or rejected.
 We’ll also be able to confirm that the property is plumbed into a water and drainage supply – which may seem obvious in some cases, especially if the property is currently occupied, however it is always worth confirming.
 We’ll also be able to highlight historical flooding near the property, so that you can enter into the purchase with a full understanding of the area around your new home (and, if applicable, any impact this will have on your buildings insurance).

-How long do local searches take when buying a property?
+How long do environmental searches take when buying a property?

 Conveyancing searches can often take some time due to the level of detail that is assessed.
 In general, the length of time it can take can often vary wildly between different local authorities, with some returning searches in as little as 48 hours and others taking several weeks.
 Although there are more than 340 local authorities across the country, we keep a log of how long each council usually takes to return searches, which your conveyancer may be able to share with you once the process begins.
 This may help factor in a more realistic exchange and completion date.

 What is the next step in buying a house after the searches?

 Your conveyancer will update you on the results of the environmental and other searches and whether anything stands out.
 It is also worth reading through these searches yourself to be absolutely sure that there is nothing unexpected in the area, or any future schemes nearby that may affect you, for example, a new major road or rail scheme at the end of the street.